intel/iot-js-api/api/board/spi.md

 SPI API
 =======

 The SPI API supports the Serial Peripheral Interface, a synchronous serial protocol that allows multiple slave chips to communicate with a master chip.
-A single SPI bus uses 4 pins, SCK for clock, SS for slave select, MOSI (Master Out, Slave In) for write, and MISO (Master In, Slave Out) for read.
-Multiple SPI buses may be present on a board.
+A single SPI bus uses the following pins: SCLK for clock, MOSI (Master Out, Slave In) for write, MISO (Master In, Slave Out) for read, and one or more SS (Slave Select) for selecting the slave device.

 For each clock signal one bit is written from the master to the selected slave and one bit is read by the master from the selected slave, so there is no separate read and write, but one transceive operation.

 When a slave device's chip select is 0 (low), then it communicates with the master, otherwise it ignores the master.
 The master can select multiple slaves in a write-only configuration; in this case no slave is writing data, they only read.

+Since the SS pins may be connected to slave chip select through a demultiplexer and thereby work as an address bus, slave devices are identified by an index in this API, rather than by SS pins.
+Also, since multiple SPI buses may be present on a board, these are identified by an index in this API.
+Implementations SHOULD encapsulate the mapping from SPI bus number and device number to the real SPI pins.

-This API uses a [`Buffer`](../README.mk/#buffer) object for both read and write.
+This API uses a [`Buffer`](../README.md/#buffer) object for both read and write data.

 The API object
 --------------